For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 2. Set aside time to do meal prep

-The easiest way to work meal prep into your very busy schedule of uni, coursework, socialising and extracurriculars, is to set aside one day a week or a month to do all of your meal prep cooking.
+The easiest way to work meal prep into your busy schedule of uni, coursework, socialising and extracurriculars, is to set aside one day a week or a month to do all your meal prep cooking.
 Getting organised is key.

 3. Choose quick and easy recipes for your meal plan

-Choose a bunch of yummy recipes that you love AND are easy to make.
-Going back to our lunch example, that's only four recipes.
-It'll make your meal prep much easier and you won't spend hours on end figuring out what to munch on for the next week.
+It will make your meal prep much easier and you won't spend hours on end figuring out what to munch on for the next week.

 4. Make meal planning fun

 You could also meal prep with one of your housemates if your kitchen is big enough.
-Cooking together is a great bonding activity and having a gossip while cutting cucumbers will make time fly.
-If your housemate fancies joining in on the money-saving, you could each choose a couple of recipes and split the end result.
-Four hands work a lot quicker than two!
+Cooking together is a great bonding activity and having a gossip while waiting for something to cook will make time fly.

 * Prices were correct at the time of writing (using Tesco.com, Sainsburys.co.uk and Asda.com prices as guidelines).